SlimaineB/AWS-Advanced-Networking-Specialty-ANS-C01-Practice-Test-Exam/README.md

 - [ ] The network ACL is blocking return traffic from Amazon SQS.
 - [ ] There is no route configured in the subnet route table for the IP address range used by Amazon SQS.

+**Explanation :**

+- C - VPC has no public subnet , therefore VPC interface endpoint is needed to get to SQS
+- A- IAM roles are also needed for write operations
+- B- Incorrect , default SG allows 0.0.0.0/0 on any port for outbound traffic from EC2
+- D- Incorrect, Network ACL allows 0.0.0.0/0 inbound by default
+- E- Incorrect, Amazon SQS uses interface endpoint (privatelink), so no routes are needed in the routing table unlike Gateway Endpoints.

 **[⬆ Back to Top](#table-of-contents)**

-### A network engineer needs to standardize a company's approach to centralizing and managing interface VPC endpoints for private communication with AWS services.
+### 50- A network engineer needs to standardize a company's approach to centralizing and managing interface VPC endpoints for private communication with AWS services.
 The company uses AWS Transit Gateway for inter-VPC connectivity between AWS accounts through a hub-and-spoke model.
 The company's network services team must manage all Amazon Route 53 zones and interface endpoints within a shared services AWS account.
 The company wants to use this centralized model to provide AWS resources with access to AWS Key Management Service (AWS KMS) without sending traffic over the public internet.
 What should the network engineer do to meet these requirements?

 - [x] In the shared services account, create an interface endpoint for AWS KMS.
 Modify the interface endpoint by disabling the private DNS name.
 Create a private hosted zone in the shared services account with an alias record that points to the interface endpoint.
 Associate the private hosted zone with the spoke VPCs in each AWS account.
 - [ ] In the shared services account, create an interface endpoint for AWS KMS.
 Modify the interface endpoint by disabling the private DNS name.
 Create a private hosted zone in each spoke AWS account with an alias record that points to the interface endpoint.
 Associate each private hosted zone with the shared services AWS account.
 - [ ] In each spoke AWS account, create an interface endpoint for AWS KMS.
 Modify each interface endpoint by disabling the private DNS name.
 Create a private hosted zone in each spoke AWS account with an alias record that points to each interface endpoint.
 Associate each private hosted zone with the shared services AWS account.
 - [ ] In each spoke AWS account, create an interface endpoint for AWS KMS.
 Modify each interface endpoint by disabling the private DNS name.
 Create a private hosted zone in the shared services account with an alias record that points to each interface endpoint.
 Associate the private hosted zone with the spoke VPCs in each AWS account.

+**Explanation :**

+- Option A is the correct answer because it creates a private hosted zone in the shared services account with an alias record that points to the interface endpoint, and associates the private hosted zone with the spoke VPCs in each AWS account.
+Disabling the private DNS name of the interface endpoint ensures that DNS resolution of the endpoint is restricted to the Amazon Route 53 private hosted zone.
+This option creates a centralized model for managing interface endpoints and Route 53 zones in a shared services AWS account, which simplifies administration and reduces complexity.

 **[⬆ Back to Top](#table-of-contents)**

-### A development team is building a new web application in the AWS Cloud.
+### 51- A development team is building a new web application in the AWS Cloud.
 The main company domain, example.com, is currently hosted in an Amazon Route 53 public hosted zone in one of the company's production AWS accounts.
 The developers want to test the web application in the company's staging AWS account by using publicly resolvable subdomains under the example.com domain with the ability to create and delete DNS records as needed.
 Developers have full access to Route 53 hosted zones within the staging account, but they are prohibited from accessing resources in any of the production AWS accounts.
 Which combination of steps should a network engineer take to allow the developers to create records under the example com domain?
 (Choose two.)

 - [ ] Create a public hosted zone for example com in the staging account.
 - [x] Create a staging example.com NS record in the example.com domain.
 Populate the value with the name servers from the staging.example.com domain.
 Set the routing policy type to simple routing.
 - [ ] Create a private hosted zone for staging example com in the staging account.
 - [ ] Create an example com NS record in the staging example.com domain.
 Populate the value with the name servers from the example.com domain.
 Set the routing policy type to simple routing.
 - [x] Create a public hosted zone for staging.example.com in the staging account.

+**Explanation :**
+- When a client queries a DNS server for a domain name, the DNS server typically starts by looking for NS records to determine which name servers are authoritative for the domain.
+The DNS server then queries the authoritative name servers to obtain the information about the domain that the client requested.

+For example, suppose you own the domain example.com, but you want to delegate control of the subdomain sub.example.com to a different set of name servers.
+You would create NS records in the example.com zone file that point to the name servers for sub.example.com.
+This tells DNS servers that the name servers for sub.example.com are authoritative for that subdomain, and they should query those name servers for any requests related to sub.example.com.

 **[⬆ Back to Top](#table-of-contents)**